-Planning for the Villisca Community Garden has begun.
-The first organizational meeting was held on Sunday, March 2.
-Discussions included raised garden bed details as well as assistance and tools being available for participants.
-Participants will be able to have their own garden space or volunteer to help others.
+There are several opportunities for people to be involved in the community garden project.
+Participants can have their own garden space or volunteer to help in the community garden area.
 Garden spaces will be $25 per year; this will include a $10 certificate to purchase plants locally, tools, and water usage.
 Produce will be used by the individual or donated to community projects such as the food pantry.
 Plans are in the works for a farmers market as well.
 Sponsors are welcome to assist with purchase of supplies and maintaining the site.
-The next planning meeting for the Villisca Community Garden will be Sunday, March 16 at 4:00.
-The meeting will be held in the east Sunday School Room of the Methodist Church.
-If you can’t attend and desire further information, you may Richard (712-826-4111), Kari (712-826-2426), or contact Lee (712-826-8472).
+For further information and questions, you may contact Richard Mullen (712-826-4111), Kari Bloom (712-826-2426), or contact Lee Haidsiak (712-826-8472).

 The new owners of the Armory are seeking input from the public on the potential use(s) of the Armory to serve Villisca.
 They have a short survey as a tool in their discovery.
 Click here to go to that survey.
 They will be at the Armory during the Heritage Days weekend when they will welcome visitors and additional input.

 Villisca Connections is now a group on Facebook and you're invited and encouraged to join the group.
 The purpose of the group is to provide a way to keep people informed on a daily basis of events and happenings in Villisca, to expand awareness of life in and around Villisca and to increase community connections, to open doors to conversation.